OpenDSA/OpenDSA/RST/en/List/ListLinked.rst

 Linked Lists
 ============

-Besides the array-based list presented in
-Module :numref:`<ListArray>`,
-the other traditional approach to implementing lists makes use of pointers and is usually called a :term:`linked list`.
+In this module we present one of the two traditional implementations for lists, usually called a :term:`linked list`.
 The linked list uses :term:`dynamic memory allocation`, that is, it allocates memory for new list elements as needed.
+The following diagram illustrates the linked list concept.
+Here there are three :term:`nodes <node>` that are "linked" together.
+Each node had two boxes.
+The box on the right holds a link to the next node in the list.
+Notice that the rightmost node has a diagonal slash through its link box, signifying that there is no link coming out of this box.

 .. _LinkedListNodes:

-.. inlineav:: listLinkedNodeCON dgm
+.. inlineav:: llistRepCON dgm
    :align: center

-   A linked list is made up of a series of objects, called the :term:`nodes <node>` of the list.
-You can see that the nodes are "linked" together.

 Because a list node is a distinct object (as opposed to simply a cell in an array), it is good practice to make a separate list node class.
-(We can also use the list node class for the linked implementations for the stack and queue data structures presented later in this chapter.)
+(We can also re-use the list node class to implement linked implementations for the :ref:`stack <stack> <Stack>` and :ref:`queue <queue> <Queue>` data structures.
 Here is an implementation for list nodes, called the ``Link`` class.
 Objects in the ``Link`` class contain an ``element`` field to store the element value, and a ``next`` field to store a pointer to